projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 One reason is that browsers do not implement all features of the latest version of CSS.
 Google Chrome could support a feature whereas Microsoft Edge partially supports it through a _prefix_ for a CSS rule.
 It's not fun to hunt down these prefixed CSS rules and add it to our stylesheets.
-Using Styled Components we only write the rules direct from the current specification and let it handle all the tedious prefix inclusion for browsers that need it.
+Using Styled Components, we can write rules directly from the current specification and let it handle all the tedious prefix inclusion for browsers that need it.

 Another reason is to avoid thinking about the "cascade".
 The cascade is one of